Chapter 2 Yuri

-Yuri tried to walk with his usual imposing and forthright attitude, but this was proving more challenging in this new terrain.
+Yuri tried to walk with his usual imposing attitude, but this was proving more challenging in this unfamiliar terrain.
 The path leading away from the house led into a land the like of which he had never seen before.
-Huge trees stood proud across the undulating hills.
-They had thick trunks and dense branch systems.
-An assortment of sounds could be heard, emanating from all sorts of animal life, hidden from view by lush green leaves.
+Huge trees with thick trunks and dense branches stood proud across the undulating hills.
+Sounds of all kinds of animal life could be heard, hidden from view by lush green leaves.
 Gulag pricked up his ears, alert to his surroundings but not afraid.

-Looking up, Yuri noticed the sky was awash with the most vivid hues, in a sweeping gradient.
+Looking up, Yuri noticed the sky was awash with vivid hues in a sweeping gradient.
 Purple, pink, peach, orange, red – it was breathtaking.
-Yuri was a little unsettled by what seemed to be three suns in the sky.
-There was one that seemed to be the sun as he knew it, but two other bright orbs illuminated the cosmos, too big to be stars, too bright to be planets, yet there they were.
+But he was a little unsettled by what appeared to be three suns in the sky.
+One seemed to be the sun as he knew it, but there were two other orbs that also illuminated the cosmos, too big to be stars and too bright to be planets, yet there they were.

-Yuri and Gulag walked for a long time, and he began to feel a sense of desperation creep up inside him.
-For most of his existence, he had been surrounded by people who listened to everything he said.
+Yuri and Gulag walked for a long time, and he began to feel a creeping sense of desperation.
+For most of his existence he had been surrounded by people who listened to everything he said.
 They feared him and he thrived off it.
 Every day he had all his wants taken care of.
 To be without human company in a strange land was a nightmare come true.
-He felt robbed of power, and it was making him angry.
+He felt robbed of power, and it angered him.

 Scanning the horizon in the other direction, Yuri’s heart jumped when he saw two figures on the crest of a hill.
 They were a good way off but close enough for him to see that they were dressed in white.
 One was clearly a big man, and the other also tall but more slender.

-Without much thought, Yuri calculated how he’d rob them.
-Surely travellers had money, and maybe some food and water?
-To his intense irritation, it seemed they weren’t coming towards him.
-It then dawned on him that they seemed to be watching him.
-This drew his ire further.
+Yuri immediately began calculating how he could rob them.
+Surely travellers had money, and maybe food and water too?
+To his intense irritation, he realised that they were standing watching him.

-Puffing his chest out and making sure he looked as big as possible, Yuri began marching up the hill.
-The two in white simply watched him approach.
+Trying to appear as big as possible, Yuri began marching up the hill, his chest puffed out.
+The two figures in white simply watched him approach.

 Yuri detested being looked down upon.
-He was regretting not finding high ground to rest on earlier.
-Approaching from beneath made him feel like a child and by now he was raging.
+Approaching from beneath them made him feel like a child and by now he was raging.

 “Yuri!” one of the figures called out.

-He stopped a good hundred metres away from the two people.
+Hearing his name stopped Yuri in his tracks, a good hundred metres away from them.

 “Who the fuck are you?” he demanded.

-Instead of saying any more, the men turned around and began walking.
+The men simply turned around and began walking.

-He kept his distance and followed, his curiosity overruling his pride.
+Perplexed, Yuri kept his distance but followed them, his curiosity overruling his pride.

 As they came over the top of the hill, a forest lay out before them.
 As far as the eye could see, the thick green canopy was teeming with life.
-Many birds were swooping to and fro and colourful apes could be seen swinging through the branches on the tree line.
+Birds were swooping back and forth and colourful apes could be seen swinging through the branches on the tree line.

 Yuri took it in but soon realised that the strangers had not paused for the view and had disappeared into the trees.